|Central Virginia Orthopaedics & Sports Medicine

 Potential risks and complications of external lengthening include:

 - Infection at the site of wires and pins

 - Slight over- or under-correction of the bone's length

-- Regular follow-up visits to the physician's office
+- Regular follow-up visits to the doctor's office

-A physician experienced in limb lengthening techniques can explain the treatment options and their risks and benefits in more detail.
-You and your physician can then decide what treatment, if any, is best for you.
+A doctor experienced in limb lengthening techniques will talk with you about your treatment options and explain the risks and benefits of both internal and external limb-lengthening.
+Together, you and your doctor will decide which procedure, if any, is best for your child.

 The American Academy of Orthopaedic Surgeons